 Policy FMWN04.
-Aggregates
+Provision of New Aggregates Recycling Facilities

-Chapter 20 Planning Enforcement
+20. Planning Enforcement

 20.1 The NPPF states that the planning system operates to regulate development and the use of land in the community's interest, whilst having regard to the development plan and other material planning considerations.